AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records/03-discriminant_record_array_size_idiom.rst

    + Need two pieces of data

       * Array contents
-      * Location of last valid element
+      * Location of last valid component

 * For common usage, we want this to be a type (probably a record)

    + Maximum size array for contents
-   + Index for last valid element
+   + Index for last valid component

 ---------------------------------
 Simple Vector of Varying Length